 For that matter, Portland also has one of the densest concentrations of microbreweries in the world and produces more quality beers than I can think to count.

 There is no single neighborhood that hosts the best restaurants in Portland, Oregon.
 High-quality eateries are located everywhere in this city and sorting through the lot of them would take ages.
-If I were to provide a couple of ideas right off the bat, I would suggest checking out Le Pigeon, Lechon, and Atuala.
+To provide a couple of ideas right off the bat, I would suggest checking out Le Pigeon and Lechon.

 Furthermore, many of the locals take great pride in their high-quality produce and where their food comes from, so much so Portlandia makes fun of it well.